simpleinjector/Blog/content/posts/simple-injector-v5.md

 In v5 we changed the APIs that would throw and catch exceptions.
 They now follow the 'try-parse' pattern and return a `boolean`.
 This does mean, however, it's a breaking change.
 In case you have a custom `IConstructorSelectionBehavior` or `IDependencyInjectionBehavior` implementation, you will need to change your implementation.

 It was impossible for us to completely remove all first-chance exceptions from the library and there are still edge cases where exceptions are caught—most notably in the generics sub system.
 There are some situations where Simple Injector can't correctly determine generic type constraints, which means that it relies on the framework to communicate the existence of such a constraint.
-This part of the .NET Reflection API lacks a 'try-parse' API and we're stuck with catching exceptions (there currently is a [proposal](https://github.com/dotnet/runtime/issues/28033) to add such method in .NET 5.0, but untill now the Microsoft team is note very supportive).
+This part of the .NET Reflection API lacks a 'try-parse' API and we're stuck with catching exceptions (there currently is a [proposal](https://github.com/dotnet/runtime/issues/28033) to add such method in .NET 5.0, but untill now the Microsoft team is not very supportive).
 The chances, however, of you hitting this are very slim, because it only happens under very special conditions.

 ### Simplified registration of disposable components

 When it comes to analyzing object graphs, Simple Injector always erred on the side of safety.

-Lifestyle Mismatches are, by far, the most common DI pitfall to deal with.
+[Lifestyle Mismatches](https://simpleinjector.org/dialm) (a.k.a.
+Captive Dependencies) are, by far, the most common DI pitfall to deal with.
 Detecting these mismatches is something Simple Injector had done for a very long time now.
 Simple Injector prevents you from accidentally injecting a short-lived dependency into a longer-lived consumer.

 Simple Injector considers a Transient component's lifetime to be shorter than that of a Scoped component.
-But a single Scope could theoretically live for a very long time.
-If you wish, you could leave your scope open for the complete duration of a long-running operation or even for the duration of the application, which would make an injected Transient live for as long as well.
-This is the reason the injection of a Transient into a Scoped was blocked by default and reported by the Diagnostics sub system.
+This is because a single `Scope` could theoretically live for a very long time.
+If you wish, you could leave your scope open for the complete duration of a long-running operation or even for the duration of the application, which would make an injected Transient component live for as long as well.
+This is the reason the injection of a Transient into a Scoped was blocked by default and reported by the Simple Injector's Diagnostics sub system.

-In practice, however, Scopes are usually wrapped around a single (web) request, which makes their lifetime very limited and deterministic.
+In practice, however, scopes are usually wrapped around a single (web) request, which makes their lifetime very limited and deterministic.
 In these cases, injecting a Transient into a Scoped is relatively risk-free.

 Additionally, the Transient lifestyle also behaves quite differently compared to the Scoped lifestyle.
 Transient components are not tracked by Simple Injector and, therefore, can't be disposed of.
-You likely encountered the "{your class} is registered as transient but implements IDisposable" error before.
+You likely encountered the *"{your class} is registered as transient but implements IDisposable"* error before.
 Registering it as Scoped fixes the issue but would cause the Lifestyle Mismatch error when that registration contains Transient dependencies.

 Because of the low risk of injecting a Transient into a Scoped, this strict behavior causes more confusion and frustration than that it prevents errors and is why we have decided to relax this behavior.
 By default, Simple Injector v5 allows you to inject transients into Scoped components.
 If you would prefer to revert to the old behavior you can set `Container.Options.UseStrictLifestyleMismatchBehavior` to `true`.